dit4c/dit4c/README.md

 dit4c-gatehouse
 ===============

-Gatehouse interfaces with Docker to manage images and containers and provides Nginx with a checking service for `ngx_http_auth_request_module`.
+Gatehouse interfaces with Docker to provide Nginx with a checking service for `ngx_http_auth_request_module`.

 Method of Operation
 ---------------------------